 View infographic to see how GAVI’s support for HPV vaccines will help redress inequity, delivering vaccines to countries with the highest burden.
 Download as PDF.

-in women’s health.
-A record low price for HPV vaccines will open the door for
+A record low price for HPV vaccines has opened the door for

 poor countries to vaccinate millions of girls against a devastating women’s

-the GAVI Alliance, the poorest countries will now have access to a sustainable
+the GAVI Alliance, the poorest countries now have access to a sustainable

 supply of HPV vaccines for as low as US$ 4.50 per dose.
 The same vaccines can cost more than $100 in developed countries and the